Sunday, February 26, 2012

 My Breasts Are A "Prop"?

 In his book On Becoming Babywise, Gary Ezzo changes the meaning of a number of words to suit his purposes, in order to make his sleep-training program appear to be "natural" and "loving" and sensible.
-Phrases and words such as "training," "flexible schedule" and "parental guidance on new meanings in this twisted "Infant Management System."
+Phrases and words such as "training," "flexible schedule" and "parental guidance" take on new meanings in this twisted "Infant Management System."

 In this post we will look at his strange use of the word "prop."
 Gary claims that a prop is something that interferes with his "natural way" of training a baby to sleep.